KaeptnBalu/Arduino_Spot_Welder_V2/README.md

 If you want to download the project click on "clone or download" on this page.
 Downloading single files sometimes seems to cause some files to be corrupted while downloading.

-With Arduino IDE installed, double click the arduino_spot_welder.ino in the Arduino Code folder.